Revenue from Customers’ Unexercised Rights, or ‘Breakage’ (IFRS 15)

 --

 Are you tired of the constant stream of IFRS updates?
-I know it's tough.
-That's why I've created Reporting Period – a once-a-month digest for professional accountants.
-It consolidates all essential IFRS developments and Big 4 insights into one concise, readable email.
+I know it's tough!
+That's why I created Reporting Period – a once-a-month summary for professional accountants.
+It consolidates all essential IFRS developments and Big 4 insights into one readable email.
 I personally curate every issue to ensure it's packed with the most relevant information, delivered straight to your inbox.
-Subscribe for free, enjoy a spam-free experience, and remember, you can opt out anytime with a single click.
+It's free, with no spam, and if it turns out not to be right for you, you can unsubscribe with just one click.

 More about IFRS 15